FrodeSolheim/fs-uae.net/docs/kickstarts.md

 title: Kickstarts
 ---

-# Kickstarts
+# Kickstart ROMs

 For the best emulation experience, you should have copies of the original Kickstart ROMs for each of the Amiga model you want to use.
-Using the built-in replacement Kickstart is possible, but it is less compatible with Amiga software.
+Using the built-in kickstart replacement (from the [AROS project](https://aros.sourceforge.io/)) is possible, but it is less compatible with Amiga software.

-## Getting Kickstarts via Amiga Forever
+## Getting Kickstart ROMs via Amiga Forever

 You can purchase Amiga Forever Plus or Premium edition in order to get licensed versions of Kickstart ROMs for all supported Amiga models.